Azure/bicep-reps/active/0000-bicep-version-pinning.md

     - Reason: This is to prevent ambiguous snytaxes like this: `>=1.*`.
 It is hard to reason about the allowed range in this case, i.e. does the range start from `1.0.0` or `1.1.2` or `1.3.5` or something else?
 2. If a version number is replaced with a wildcard, then all later version numbers must also be wildcards.
 Thus `2.*.6` is an invalid wildcard version.
     - Reason: Most semver parsing tools (including the [tools sampled above](#option-2-npmterraform-syntax)) either do not support this, or they ignore anything after the `*`.

+✅ We chose to go with Option 2 as it is more commonly used, flexible, and easy to read.
+See more details under [unresolved questions](#unresolved-questions).

 ### VSCode experience
 Because the VSCode extension version is tightly coupled to the Bicep compiler version.
 If we fail the Bicep compilation, the user if forced to update their VSCode extension version; this is not a great user experience especially when working across multiple Bicep repos that they even might not own.